St Martin's School, Shropshire: Refurbishment

 Through the school year of 2013–2014, the school underwent refurbishment and re-build, which saw a library and reception area (jointly named the "Hub") being built along the front of the school, replacing the former reception and administration offices.
 There was also a large area built for the primary school, with the Humanities subject area and old library being converted into classrooms for the younger pupils.

 Secondary buildings

 Work began in the summer of 2013, which saw the completion of an extended car park near the sports hall, new toilets and complete refurbishment of the languages subject area.
 In February of the following year, the "Hub" was finished and opened to the students.
 This area incorporates the library, meeting room, admin offices and reception in an open-plan area.
 A new courtyard was completed over the following months and is situated to the rear of the library.

 Primary buildings

 New buildings were built to accommodate the primary school and nursery.
 The humanities subject areas were shut off and converted into primary classrooms, while the old library was converted into corridors and a larger classroom.
 Each classroom is equipped with a fully interactive touchscreen monitor, books and other learning resources.

+Fire incident

+On 21 September 2025, a major fire broke out at St Martin's School.
+The incident began around 5 pm, with multiple fire engines attending.
+The school informed parents that the blaze may have been linked to its solar panels and was not believed to be deliberate.
+No casualties were reported.
+As a result of the fire, the school announced closure for all pupils the following day while damage was assessed.